cli135/computational-genomics-team-47/README.md

 # computational-genomics-team-47
 computational-genomics-team-47 Fall 2023 - Dr. Langmead's Computational Genomics: Sequences

-## Specific Reproducible Runs of the Program

-Below we describe specific runs of the program, reproducible on the ugrad machines, and their expected results.

--

 ## How to run the program / Usage
 - `unzip taxonomy/names-and-nodes.zip -d taxonomy/`
   - This unzips the `names.dmp` and `nodes.dmp` file into the `taxonomy` directory.

+- Now the program is ready to be run.
+Please refer to the below section for specific reproducible runs of the program.

+### Specific Reproducible Runs of the Program

+Below we describe specific runs of the program, reproducible on the ugrad machines, and their expected results.

 - `python src/main.py --input-query covid-assemblies/covid-assembly-1.txt`
   - The program can be run on any of the 9 input assemblies, e.g.
   - `python src/main.py --input-query covid-assemblies/covid-assembly-9.txt`

 ### Additional arguments
-Here is an invocation of the program providing all optional arguments that are available:
+Here is an example invocation of the program providing all optional arguments that are available:

 - `python3 src/main.py --db new-tutorial-reference-database/ --input-query covid-assemblies/covid-assembly-1.txt --taxonomy taxonomy --taxonomy-ids taxonomy/custom_taxonomy_ids.txt --k 31`